vuejs/v2.vuejs.org/source/api/directives.md

 ### v-ref

-Only respected when used in combination with `v-component`, `v-with` or `v-repeat`.
+Only respected when used in combination with directives that create child components: `v-component`, `v-view`, `v-if` or `v-repeat`.
 The ViewModel will be accessible in its parent's `$` object, e.g. `parent.$[id]`.
 When used with `v-repeat`, the value will be an Array containing the child ViewModel instances corresponding to the Array they are bound to.
 For examples see [Accessing Child Components](/guide/composition.html#Accessing_Child_Components).

 ### v-partial